Gun9niR/CSAPP-Labs/README.md

 ### Note:
 - I'm pretty sure something's wrong with the test sequence for `floatPower2`, causing the TLE.
 I compiled it with gcc and it worked fine.
-- Lines colored red indicate that I wasn't able to solve the puzzle independently.
+- Lines with *italic* indicate that I wasn't able to solve the puzzle independently.